Seahawks RB Kenneth Walker III passes 1,000-yard rushing threshold

 If carrying the burden of being the lead back for a coach who stresses the importance of running as much any in the NFL was a lot to ask for a rookie, Walker proved emphatically he could handle it.

 With 114 yards on 29 carries in Sunday’s 19-16 overtime win over the Rams, Walker became the second Seahawk rookie to ever top the 1,000-yard rushing mark, finishing with 1,050.
-The only other to do was Curt Warner — a Ring of Honor member — with 1,449.
+The only other to do it was Curt Warner — a Ring of Honor member — with 1,449.

 And while 17-game seasons may skew stats, Walker didn’t play two games and had only 58 yards before Penny got hurt.
 Meaning, Walker rushed for 992 yards in the final 13 games of the season, but playing in only 12.